 The downside of this method is that in addition to the rectangular channel for the flat of the tang, you also need a 1/2" diameter hole drilled through the grip to accommodate the steel attachment.

 Additionally, unless you also drill a big hole in the swords' guard, that guard is trapped on the blade once the tang attachment is pinned in place.
 Now technically you can leave the pins un-peened since they are held captive in the 1/2" diameter channel of the grip.
 If you do that though, you probably have less resistance to lateral force put on the sword hilt.
-If your grip is solid polycarbonate, thats likely ok.
-I use glued wood grips, so I prefer the peened pin option.
+If the grip is solid polycarbonate, ABS or PETG, thats likely ok.
+In glued wood grips I prefer the peened pin option.

 The upsides, though, is that you can screw a big pommel right on to the sword, and you don't need it slotted, etc., and you don't have to worry about having an allen wrench on hand to tighten up your sword.

-The parts you see in all of the pics below (except the last one) are manufactured to my own design specifications by a machine shop overseas.
-They are not for sale.
+The parts you see in all of the pics below (except the last one) are manufactured to my own design specifications.
+They are not for sale separately.
 In the last picture you can see the DIY version, which uses a piece of thick walled steel tube to achieve the same effect.
 The tube is slotted on one side and on the other its threaded to receive a piece of threaded rod.

 Method #4A -- Pinned Tang Attachment + Recessed Allen Nut